Empower others to solve human problems in their own communities and around the world.

 Read our statement on our Candidacy for Accreditation by the Council on Social Work Education’s Commission on Accreditation.

 Social Work Program Mission Statement

-To equip baccalaureate-level social workers for a lifetime of empowering individuals, families, groups, organizations and societies to solve human problems both in their own communities and around the world.
-To develop leaders and practitioners who will advance the well-being of people, and promote inclusion, diversity, equity and social justice through education, community engagement, interdisciplinary studies, advocacy, leadership and lifelong learning.
+To equip baccalaureate level social workers for a lifetime of empowering individuals, families, groups, organizations, and societies to solve human problems both in their own communities and around the world, guided by a person-in-environment framework.
+To empower students to negotiate their overall health, well-being and resilience proactively and intentionally for longevity in the field.
+To develop leaders and practitioners who will advance the well-being of people, and promote inclusion, diversity, equity and social justice, through education, community engagement, interdisciplinary studies, advocacy, leadership and lifelong learning.

 BSHS 110 Introduction to Social Work and Human Services

 This course introduces students to the field of social work and human services.
 The student will gain a basic knowledge of meeting human needs through an interdisciplinary knowledge base which focuses on prevention as well as remediation of problems and improving the overall quality of life of service populations.
 The student will develop an understanding of the work of social work and human services professionals to improve accessibility, accountability and coordination among professionals and agencies in service delivery.